sysread/fnord/README.md

 fnord ask -C foo "how does the test coverage look to you?"

 # With status messages emitted to stderr
-fnord ask -C -v foo "if the test coverage is so amazing then how come my change didn't break any tests?!"
+fnord ask -C --debug foo "if the test coverage is so amazing then how come my change didn't break any tests?!"

 # Pipe output to `glow` to render markdown
-fnord ask foo "summarize the dependencies of this project" -v | glow
+fnord ask foo "summarize the dependencies of this project" | glow
 ```

 ### Miscellaneous